Table of Contents

 - Network congestion: If an ISP's network is congested due to high traffic volumes, it can cause latency for businesses that are using the network.

-- Quality of Service (QoS) limitations: Some ISPs may prioritize certain types of traffic, such as video or voice traffic, over other types of traffic, which can cause latency for businesses that are not prioritized.
+- Quality of Service (QoS) limitations: Some ISPs may use Quality of Service to prioritize certain types of traffic, such as video or voice traffic, over other types of traffic, which can cause latency for businesses that are not prioritized.

 - Distance to ISP infrastructure: If a business is located far from an ISP's infrastructure, it may cause latency as data has to travel over a longer distance to reach the business.